Coronavirus (COVID-19) Updates

 Who is able to utilize the COVID testing at Student Health Services?

 All currently enrolled students are eligible for testing with SHS.
+Mobile testing is open to faculty, staff, students and the community.

 Can I be tested more than once?